-Point to Point, is the designation for a self contained RPC system consisting of two identical modules connected by a 4 pair (cat 5) data cable.
+Point to Point, is the designation for a self contained RPC system consisting of two identical PTP interface modules connected by a 4 pair (cat 5) data cable.
 One module is fitted with a link that designates it as the Master which controls the data flow to and from the Slave module.
 Each of these modules has a 'stack' where the Input on one module matches the Output on the other and vice versa.
-Thus an input change at one end becomes an output change at the other.
+Thus an input change at one end becomes an output change at the other end.
+The PTP system operates independently, requiring no computer interface module, and accommodates up to 960 inputs and outputs from both ends simultaneously, with an update rate of approximately 20 times per second.